godzie44/d3/README.md

 - cascade remove and update of related entities
 - application level transaction (UnitOfWork)
 - db transactions support
-- smart persist layer dont generate redundant queries on entity updates
+- smart persist layer don't generate redundant queries on entity updates
 - UUID support

 ## Documentation

 All documentation is on project [wiki](https://github.com/godzie44/d3/wiki/Table-of-contents).

+## Example of usage

+Full example of usage u can see in [this](https://github.com/godzie44/last-wish) project.
+Note, that is it is a test project with main responsibility show d3 orm in action.

 ## Tests